dobbe2/baseballScoreboard/README.md

 - The API's collection of images that is used to get the MLB team logos is incomplete, and there are a few teams without images (Sorry Yankees Fans).
 - I reached out to the API owner to have the image files updated, hopefully the images will be posted soon
+- Temporary workaround: There were 4 teams without Logos sent back.
+I worked in a check to see if one of these teams where searched, I have local images to use so it doesn't return the "Image Not Found" placeholder.